 By avoiding these common pitfalls and focusing on the right metrics, organizations can effectively measure their innovation portfolio, make informed decisions, and achieve their innovation goals.

-Use the best-practice innovation report inside the ITONICS Innovation OS
+Best-practice innovation report with ITONICS Innovation OS

 The ITONICS Innovation OS allows you to manage all your innovation data inside one single source of truth.
 Use the data and synchronize it with any other application.
 Via the ITONICS API, you can extract data and send it to any business intelligence tool, style your report, and embed a report again in your Innovation OS.